Originally published by Matt Turner in McCombs Today:

 Our Estimated Program Costs web page has been updated to reflect the reduced minimum program hours.

 We encourage admitted applicants to visit the Texas MPA program to learn more about our city, curriculum, career opportunities, faculty, and students.
-To arrange a personalized visit, please submit the form for admitted applicants to the MPA Program Office at least two weeks prior to your planned visit.
+To arrange a personalized visit, please submit the visit form to the MPA Program Office at least two weeks prior to your planned visit.

 We look forward to meeting with you!